jburrows82/llmcord/README.md

     3. Content from the top SearXNG result URLs (YouTube, Reddit, general web pages) is fetched, processed (with a configurable length limit for general web content via `searxng_url_content_max_length`), and formatted.
     4. This fetched web context is then provided to your chosen LLM along with your original query.
     This feature requires `searxng_base_url` and API keys for the grounding Gemini model to be configured.
-- **PDF Attachment Processing**:
+- **PDF and DOCX Attachment Processing**:
   - When using Gemini models (with vision/file capabilities enabled), PDF attachments are sent directly to the model.
   - For other models, text is extracted from PDF attachments using `PyMuPDF` and appended to your query.
+  - DOCX attachments are processed for all models: text is extracted using `python-docx` and appended to your query.
 - **Image URL Processing**: If you include direct URLs to images (e.g., `https://example.com/image.png`) in your message text, the bot will attempt to download these images and treat them as if they were attached directly, making them available to vision models or Google Lens.

 ### Robust Rate Limit Handling